btfidelis/gync/readme.md

 ```

 ## Usage
-First, you'll need to configure the dropbox folder you wish to store your savegames do that by coping the config.json.dist file and renaming to config.json
+First, you'll need to configure the dropbox folder you wish to store your savegames do that by copying the config.json.dist file and renaming to config.json

 ```sh
 $ cp config.json.dist config.json